The Financial Pros and Cons of Marriage—Gay or Straight

 It’s never too early to start a conversation about money with your partner.
 After all, money is the number one thing couples disagree about, but that doesn’t have to be you.

-Schedule a 15-minute conversation with an Abacus financial advisor who can help you understand how getting married can impact your wallet – for better, for worse, for richer, for poorer.
+Schedule a call with an Abacus financial advisor who can help you understand how getting married can impact your wallet – for better, for worse, for richer, for poorer.
 (But hopefully not poorer!)

 Disclosure: This material is not intended to serve as personalized tax, legal, and/or investment advice since the availability and effectiveness of any strategy is dependent upon your individual facts and circumstances.
 Abacus Wealth Partners, LLC is not an accounting firm.
 Please consult with your tax professional regarding your specific tax situation when determining if any of the mentioned strategies are right for you.